beamable/UnrealSDK/README.md

 However, you might want to make these yourself and/or depend on the ones we build and ship.
 To that end, here's how to go about that:
 - Figure out the runtime data the system will manage and how to store it in order to expose a good API.
 - Expose an API comprised of Operations and regular UFUNCTIONS to Blueprint.
-- Overried the OnBeamableReady function to run things when UBeamRuntime becomes ready and prepare your subsystem for use.
+- Override the OnBeamableReady function to run things when UBeamRuntime becomes ready and prepare your subsystem for use.
 - If it is a dedicated server subsystem, override the OnBeamableStarted instead.

 These are, quite simply, where most of our work will happen.